pivotal/blog/content/post/docker-gpdb.md

 docker attach ID
 # Commit changes in container to image
 docker commit
+# Remove container
+docker rm CONTAINER_ID
 ```
+> Even if a container is not running, it still exists.
+Make sure to periodically remove any unnecessary containers and/or images.
+Also, your container maintains changes even if you exit it.
+However, if you want changes to persist after you remove the container, you need to commit your changes to the Docker image.

 If we want to create a new container from a Docker image, we can use “docker run -it ID”.
 However, if we want a new, separate image we use “docker build .”.
 If we want to use changes from the remote repository, the following will update your local repo and build a new image:
 ```
 cd $HOME/workspace/gpdb